How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 How does it improve the user experience?

-Nowicki puts it succinctly:
+Nowicki sums it up:

 "AI does not define our products.
 But it changes how we build products."